Meet our Board Members - Salma Nawaz

-At the heart of Better Start Bradford, we have our Partnership Board who are responsible for making the key decisions regarding delivery of the Better Start Bradford programme.
-The Board is made up of representatives across Bradford services, but is mainly made up of representatives from the local community.
+At the heart of Better Start Bradford is our Partnership Board, responsible for making key decisions about the programme.
+The Board is made up of representatives from the public and voluntary sectors in Bradford, joined by representatives from the local community – our Community Board Members.

-One such community representative is Salma Nawaz, who is mum to four children under the age of 10.
-Salma joined the Better Start Bradford Partnership Board earlier this year to help to give an insight as to what life is like when you have young children and to have a voice in her community.
+Salma joined the Board to help to give her insight into what life is like with young children, and to have a voice in her community.

 I have two degrees and had a good career before I had children, but I didn’t want someone else bringing them up as I wanted to spend that time with them myself.
 It took me a while to fall pregnant with my first daughter, so they are even more precious to me.
 I really value this time with them because I can always go back to a career, but I will never get this time back with my children.

 I found out about Better Start Bradford at a Festive Fun event at The Vine and bumped into Abida from the Family and Community Engagement Team.
 She told me all about the work of Better Start Bradford and some of the activities and projects happening in the area.
-She also mentioned a Parents in the Lead project, a local play group called Thornbury Tots, that interested me and once I had access to a car, I started going when Hawwa was three months old.
+She also mentioned a Parents in the Lead (now HEY!
+Fund) project, a local play group called Thornbury Tots, that interested me and once I had access to a car.
+I started going when my daughter was three months old.

 I really like to get out and about with my children and meet new people

-I really like to get out and about with my children and meet new people.
 I regularly go to BD4 Family, Better Start Imagine Story and Rhyme Time sessions and the Vine Project.
-It makes a massive difference to small children’s social skills, helps their emotional development and their capability of communicating with other people.
+It makes a massive difference to young children’s social skills, helps their emotional development and their capability of communicating with other people.

-Mental health can affect anyone and my anxiety was out of my control
+Mental ill-health can affect anyone and my anxiety was out of my control

-Some members of my community would suggest that I was being ‘stupid’ to consider that I may have a mental health problem as I was too ‘intelligent’ for that.
-I may have had good jobs before becoming a full-time mum and I may be well-educated, but mental health can affect anyone and my anxiety was out of my control.
+Some members of my community would suggest that I was being ‘stupid’ to consider that I may have a mental health issue as I was too ‘intelligent’ for that.
+I may have had good jobs before becoming a full-time mum and I may be well-educated, but mental ill-health can affect anyone and my anxiety was out of my control.

-When Abida mentioned the Community Board member role to me, I jumped at the opportunity to be able to give an insight into what challenges can be faced within the community.
-For example, I was criticized for exclusively breast-feeding all of my children, and not bottle feeding them after a certain period of time.
+When Abida mentioned the Community Board Member role to me, I jumped at the opportunity to be able to give an insight into what challenges can be faced within the community.
+For example, I was criticised for exclusively breast-feeding all of my children, and not bottle feeding them after a certain period of time.

 Abida really encouraged me and showed me that I had the life experiences and parenting skills to succeed in the role – it’s hard to self-evaluate yourself like that.

-The Community Board member role is helping me to find myself.
+The Community Board Member role has helped me to find myself.
 I love being a mum and a wife, but I now feel like I need to concentrate and find ‘me’ again.
 I have lots of skills including being organised, good planning, confidence, knowledge, good communications skills, empathy – especially having suffered with mental health issues myself.

 By being involved, it makes me feel like I am doing something worthwhile